professornaite/intro-to-mplusautomation/README.md

 ### Normality and Distributions

-It's important to inspect our data to see if it is normally distributed.
+It's important to inspect the distribution of the data.
-Many analyses are sensitive to violations of normality so in order to make sure we are confident that our data are normal, there are several things we can look at: density plots, histograms, QQ plots, box plots, scatterplots, and the descriptives such as skewness and kurtosis.
+Many analyses are sensitive to violations of normality so in order to make sure you are confident that our data are normal, there are several things we can look at: density plots, histograms, QQ plots, box plots, scatterplots, and the descriptives such as skewness and kurtosis.
 Normally, we would want to inspect every variable, but for demonstration purposes, lets focus on the `school_belif1` variable.

 #### Density Plots